docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-fetchmail.md

 │   ├── fetchmail.cf
 │   ├── postfix-accounts.cf
 │   └── postfix-virtual.cf
-├── compose.yaml
-└── README.md
+└── compose.yaml
 ```

 ## Configuration

-A detailed description of the configuration options can be found in the [online version of the manual page][fetchmail-docs].
+Configuration options for `fetchmail.cf` are covered at the [official fetchmail docs][fetchmail-docs-config] (_see the section "The run control file" and the table with "keyword" column for all settings_).

-!!! example "Basic Configuration"
+!!! example "Basic `fetchmail.cf` configuration"

-    Configure fetchmail to retrieve mail from an account at a remote mail server and deliver to the inbox of `dms-user@example.com`:
+    Retrieve mail from `remote-user@somewhere.com` and deliver it to `dms-user@example.com`:

     ```fetchmailrc
-    poll 'mail.remote-mailservice.com'
+    poll 'mail.somewhere.com'
     proto imap
     user 'remote-user'
     pass 'secret'